mh0w/multisite_search_tool/README.md

 the main.py file.
 Use the same format as the sites already listed.
 Make sure you include http:// or https://.
 For example, you could add the following line:
 `"Bing": "https://www.bing.com/search?q=SEARCH_TEXT_HERE",`.
 Notice that SEARCH_TEXT_HERE indicates where your search phrase will go.
+An easy way to prepare a URL in a suitable format is to search SEARCH_TEXT_HERE in the search engine you want to add, such as in Bing.